El Disco de Rebelde Way

 El Disco de Rebelde Way is a compilation album of the greatest hits by Argentine band Erreway.
 It was released exclusively in Spain in 2006.
-It sold 40,000 copies.
+It sold more 180,000 copies.
 The album consists of the greatest hits from the albums Señales and Tiempo and one DVD.
 Artists appearing on the album were Felipe Colombo, Camila Bordonaba, Benjamín Rojas and Luisana Lopilato.

 The compilation was produced, created and directed by Cris Morena.
 Music and lyrics were made by Cris Morena, Silvio Furmansky, Gustavo Novello and Carlos Nilson, who worked with Erreway earlier.
 Once again, Warner Music was Erreway's label.